-- 1. Insert the intrusion switch into the slot on the back of the chassis and slide it out to secure it. - 2.
-Connect the intrusion cable to the system board.

-- 3. Install the cover. - 4.
+- 1. Insert the intrusion switch into its place in the chassis rear and slide it towards the top to secure it. - 2.
+Connect the intrusion cable to the system board. - 3.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.